 - Incorrect Wi-Fi password or network name entered.

-- Wi-Fi router issues, such as distance from the laptop or the need for a power cycle.
+- Wi-Fi router issues, such as distance from the laptop or a power cycle.

 - Outdated or corrupted network drivers on the laptop.